rickbunker/emailAgent/README.md

 ## 🤝 Contributing

-This project follows comprehensive coding standards for professional development:
+This project follows coding standards:

 ### 📋 **Development Standards**
 - **Type hints** throughout the codebase for better IDE support and error prevention